Hunting for Miyaoka-Kobayashi curves: Why do we care about MK-curves?

-where $K(E_{p})$ denotes the local canonical divisor of $p$ and $e(E_{p})$ denotes the Euler characteristic, is called the Miyaoka-Kobayashi number of the quotient singularity $p \in {\rm Sing}(X)$. \end{definition} The following result is related to simply singular curves, i.e. curves having ${\rm ADE}$ singularities, in the setting of MK numbers, \cite{Hirzebruch}. \begin{theorem}[Hirzebruch-Ivinskis] Let $C \subset \mathbb{P}^{2}_{\mathbb{C}}$ be a reduced simply singular curve of even degree $n\geq 6$.
+\end{remark} \end{definition} The following result is related to simply singular curves, i.e., curves having ${\rm ADE}$ singularities, in the setting of MK numbers, \cite{Hirzebruch}. \begin{theorem}[Hirzebruch-Ivinskis] Let $C \subset \mathbb{P}^{2}_{\mathbb{C}}$ be a reduced simply singular curve of even degree $n\geq 6$.
 Then one has

 where $m(p)$ denotes the Miyaoka-Kobayashi number of the double cover $X$ of $\mathbb{P}^{2}_{\mathbb{C}}$ ramified along $C$ at the point $p\in X$, identified to the singularity $p \in C$. \end{theorem}